carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 ~~~
 {: .bash}

-`man` (short for manual) displays detailed documentation (also referred as man page or man file)
-for `bash` commands.
-It is a powerful resource to explore `bash` commands, understand
-their usage and flags.
 Some manual files are very long.
-You can scroll through the
+You can scroll through the file using
-file using your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page
+your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page
 and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
 to quit.